 Then use your X-Acto knife to cut a back opening and carve four petal shapes.

-In this picture I have added the dress swag detail by dampening the back of the shape and pressing it in place on the skirt.
-I also made an applied to wedge-shaped shoulders to the dress.
+In this picture, I have added the dress swag detail by dampening the back of the shape and pressing it in place on the skirt.
+I also made applied wedge-shaped shoulders to the dress.

-Put the figure to the side and take out these supplies to finish the simple face features.
-Use your small brush to apply light dusting of blush to the cheeks.
+Put the figure to the side and take out these supplies to finish the simple facial features.
+Use your small brush to apply a light dusting of blush to the cheeks.
 Then draw eyes with the edible ink marker.